 Finding the time for yourself can be hard for the first few months, especially if you’re nursing and more physically attached to your baby.

 Pamper yourself by getting a mani/pedi, or even a prenatal massage.
 I had a couple of massages with each of my pregnancies and they were wonderful!

 The last thing you want to do is not be able to take quality pictures of your birth and newborn baby the way you want.
 Do yourself a favor now, and make sure that your camera batteries are charged and your camera is with your hospital bag.

 Go on a Nice Date with Your Husband

-Find a restaurant you love or one you’ve been wanting to try and go.
+Seriously!
+Find a restaurant you love or one you’ve been wanting to try and go to.

 Once your baby gets here, it can be hard and stressful going out for the first few months.

-From my experiences, it was a good two or three months before I felt like going on a real date.
+From my experience, it was a good two or three months before I felt like going on a real date.